Cheap Home Insurance

 Step 6: Finally, check the policy carefully before buying

-Once you've found the cheapest quotes from the screen scrapers, make two important checks.
+Once you've found the cheapest quotes from the screen scrapers, make sure you:

 Double-check the quotes

-Click through to the insurance provider's own website to double-check the quotes.
+Click through to the insurance provider's own website to thoroughly read the quote.
 Some comparison sites make a few assumptions to speed up searches.

 Examine the policy's coverage